aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/set-output-image-resolution/_index.md

 - **Do I need a license?** A free trial works for testing; a commercial license is required for production.
 - **How long does implementation take?** Typically under 10 minutes for a basic setup.

-## What is aspnote set jpeg resolution?
+## What is increase jpeg dpi and aspnote set jpeg resolution?

 Aspose.Note provides the `ImageSaveOptions` class, which lets you control how images are rendered when a OneNote document is saved.
-By setting the `Resolution` property, you explicitly tell the library to output JPEG files at the desired dots‑per‑inch (DPI) value.
+By setting the `Resolution` property, you explicitly tell the library to output JPEG files at the desired dots‑per‑inch (DPI) value, effectively **increase jpeg dpi**.

 ## Why increase onenote image resolution?